ariel-frischer/py-opencommmit/docs/PYTHON-README.md

 ### Environment Variables

-You can also use environment variables to configure OpenCommit:
+You can also use environment variables to configure PyOC:

 ```bash
 # Set API key